Berk000x/Valorant-Triggerbot/README.md

 3. Turn RawInputBuffer off in Valorant's general settings.
 4. Set your game to Windowed Fullscreen.
 5. Ensure enemy color matches Valorant's (Default color is purple).
+6. Run it as admin if it isn't working.

 ## 💻 Developer Instructions:
 1. Open the .sln file and build the project in x86 - Debug mode, using Visual Studio 2022